Dr. Shirley Xue LI 李雪

 Dr Li’s primary research interests lie in health technology assessment (HTA), health economics and real-world outcome (HEOR) research using decision analytic models and routine health records.
 Dr Li has expertise in healthcare data analytics, cost-effectiveness modelling and health policy evaluation.
 Since joining HKU, Dr Li has led and contributed to many HEOR projects, all of which involves dynamic interactions with local and international academic collaorators, local government, industry partners, NGOs and other key opinion leaders.

-Dr Li’s recent research focuses on biologics utilization and safety, the regional economic burden, the cost-effective solutions for autoimmune diseases, and the development of outcome-based risk-sharing model for innovative and curative therapies.
-As a core member of CARE Programme (COVID-19 Vaccines Adverse Events Response and Evaluation Programme, https://www.hkcare.hku.hk/ ), Dr Li has led and contributed to several territory-wide, population-based vaccine safety assessement, particulary for patients with immunological conditions.
+Dr Li’s recent research focuses on 1) investigating the real-world utilization, safety, effectiveness and value-for-money of vaccines and biological theraputics; 2) identifying the unmet needs and care burden using global healthcare big data and Horizon Scanning; and 3) use of artificial intelligence for care needs forcasting and safe medication use.
+As a core member of CARE Programme (COVID-19 Vaccines Adverse Events Response and Evaluation Programme,https://www.hkcare.hku.hk/), Dr Li has led and contributed to several territory-wide, population-based vaccine safety assessement, particulary for people with immunological conditions.
 Dr Li also acts as a co-investigator of AI and Pharmaceuticals in Non-Communicable Diseases (Program 4) at the Laboratory of Data Discovery for Health (D²4H, https://www.d24h.hk ).
+As a Project Coordinator, Dr Li is leading the first HTA project funded by the RGC Research Impact Fund to root the HTA ecosystem in Hong Kong.

-Dr Li’s research work has been supported by RGC/Early Career Scheme (PI), RGC Collaborative Research Fund (co-PI), Health and Medical Research Fund of the Food and Health Bureau of Hong Kong SAR Government (PI and co-I), HKU Seed Fund (PI), Pfizer Investigator-Innitiated Research Fund (PI), Janssen Educational Research Fund (PI) and the National Natural Science Foundation of China (co-I).
-Dr Li has published actively in the field of pharmacoepidemiology, HTA and health policy.
-She has co-authored more than 100 research articles including top-tier specialty journals in Lancet, JAMA and BMJ families.
+Dr Li’s research work has been supported by RGC/Research Impact Fund (Project Coordinator), RGC/Early Career Scheme (PI), RGC Collaborative Research Fund (co-PI), Health and Medical Research Fund of the Health Bureau of Hong Kong SAR Government (PI and co-I) and the National Natural Science Foundation of China (co-I).
+Dr Li has published actively in the field of pharmacoepidemiology, pharmacoeconomics, health service and health policy research.
+She has co-authored more than 150 research articles including top-tier specialty journals in Lancet, JAMA, BMJ and Nature families.

 Memberships & Editorships